tommichaelis/inkle/README.md

 ## Influences

-inkle is strongly based on reagent, including the atom concept (which they in turn borrowed from [reflex](https://github.com/lynaghk/reflex)).
+inkle is strongly based on Reagent, including the atom concept (which they in turn borrowed from [reflex](https://github.com/lynaghk/reflex)).

 ## Licence